-My mother asked him what he was thinking to do in Greece.
+My mother asked him what he was planning to do in Greece.

-While my mother shook her head, I blurted out, “I remember him.
+While my mother shook her head, I blurted out: “I remember him.
 You mean Paulo from this Greek island who was here last summer.
 He hitchhiked all his way up to our country and you brought him home for dinner.
-We sat together in the garden, listening to Paulo’s stories on the road and learning about his culture.
+We sat together in the garden, listening to his adventurous stories on the road and learning about his culture.
 He made the beginner’s mistake to underestimate rakija what ended with him staying over night.”
 A broad grin spread across my face memorizing Paulo’s headache the next day.

-My mother and all the other family members started to remember the funny guy with the curly hair.
-While my mother was still rejecting what Tomas was about to do and that was traveling, the rest of the family felt proud of my brother.
+It clicked!
+My mother and all the other family members started to remember the funny guy with the black curly hair.
+While my mother was still rejecting what Tomas was about to do and that was traveling, the rest of the family felt proud of him.
 Especially me.
 I was fascinated by his courage to do the same what Paulo did.
-Hitchhiking all his way up to Greece without knowing when he will arrive and what would happen in between.
+Hitchhiking all his way up to Greece without knowing when he would arrive and what would happen in-between.

 We calmed our mother down and reassured her that Tomas is a smart young guy who knows how to protect himself.
-To cross the border, was a horrible image for my mother as she still kept that old idea of the Balkan hostilities in her head.
+To cross the national border, was a horrible image for my mother as she still had the outdated idea of the Balkan hostilities in her head.

 My brother wanted to make a step out of his comfort zone.
 At the same time, it made me reflect about my own life.
-The idea of following my brother’s and Paulo’s way one day, was born in my head and heart.
+The idea of following my brother’s and Paulo’s way one day, was born.

 When Paulo left to continue his journey, he came over to our house to say goodbye.
 I was the only one home.

 I looked at the item he put in my hands.
 It was a blue bracelet with red pearls.
-I took the bracelet and tied it around my wrist.
+I took it and tied it around my wrist.
 It was my first bracelet given by a stranger.
 Excuse me, not a stranger – a traveler.
 Whenever I look at the bracelet, I feel reminded of Paulo and his story.

 The Canadian girl paused her talk, running her hand over the white bracelet.
-I asked her about the end of the story.
+I begged her to reveal the end of her inspiring story.

 “Continue our tradition”, she said while waving goodbye.

-We sat there for a while in silence, eating our dinner, drinking the wine.
+Afterwards, we remained in the cozy tavern for another while, eating our dinner, drinking the wine.
 When we finished, we went outside for a walk to the marina where we enjoyed the view over the sea, lit up by the moon.

 Suddenly she untied a yellow bracelet.
-It was not the bracelet from the story but one of her own.
-However, the story of her brother and Paulo was part of her own story.
+It was not the bracelet from the story but instead one of her own.
+Indeed, the story of her brother and Paulo was also part of her own story.
 Only a few months later, the Slovenian girl started to travel herself.
 Mika, my new Canadian travel friend handed the yellow bracelet over to me.

-“You’re right”, I responded in confidence, “each bracelet contributed to it.”
+“You’re right”, I responded in confidence.
+“Each bracelet contributed to where you’re today.”

-I tied the given bracelet to my wrist, knowing that it’s now my turn to continue the tradition.
+I tied the bracelet she gave me to my wrist, knowing that now it’s my turn to continue the tradition.
 The unwritten tradition of all travelers around the world.

 I told you the story of Paulo, Tomas, Hanna, Mika and in the end the story of myself.
 Paulo gave Hanna a blue bracelet.
 Hanna gave Mika a white bracelet.
 Mika gave me a yellow bracelet.
 Not any bracelets – special ones.
 If you see travelers, you’ll easily recognize them by their bracelet-filled arms.

-A bracelet is a symbol of belonging to a circle of people from different nations and cultures who are united by their insatiable hunger for traveling the world and telling their stories.
-I collect bracelets I bought in the places I visited or that were given to me by travel mates since I wrote the first page of my story book.
-In telling my stories and passing over bracelets, I give away a part of myself.
+A bracelet is a symbol of belonging to a circle of people from different nations and cultures who are united by their insatiable hunger for traveling the world and passing on valuable lessons and sparkling stories.
+I collect bracelets I bought in the places I visited or that were given to me by travel mates.
+By telling my stories and passing on bracelets, I give away a part of myself.
 My adventures, experiences, encounters and dreams.
-By keeping the unwritten tradition of wanderers no matter which language they speak or which culture they belong to, we created a universal code of understanding each other in the way of sharing our travel stories and carrying them with us.
-Not only stored in bracelets but rather in our hearts and memories.
+By keeping the unwritten tradition of wanderers, no matter which language they speak or which culture they belong to, we create a universal code of understanding each other.